nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 Where a patient is flagged on the GP clinical system as sensitive (and as such the GP practice must not identify that the patient is registered at this location), the provider system **MUST NOT** return any clinical records and instead return the error `Patient not found`.

-Where a patient is flagged on PDS as sensitive (and as such it is not possible to confirm their registered GP practice), the consumer system **MUST NOT** use GP Connect.
+Where a patient is flagged on PDS as sensitive (and as such it is not possible to confirm their registered GP practice), the consumer system **SHOULD NOT** use GP Connect.

 ## Section retrieval ##

 ### Error handling ###

-If a GP principal system can't meaningfully supply content for a requested HTML section (or subset of the Summary View) then the system **MUST** return the following HTML fragment in place of the HTML table.
+If a GP principal system can't meaningfully supply content for a requested HTML view (or subset of the view) then the system **MUST** return the following HTML fragment in place of the HTML table.

 #### Supported but hasn't been recorded ####

-- System can store the data.
+- system can store the data
-- BUT no data has been recorded for the patient.
+- BUT no data has been recorded for the patient

 ```html
 <div>